Nefleex/Battlenet/README.md

 ##### Database:
 Mysql with sequelize.js ORM.
 ##### Server:
 Your run-of-the-mill express server.
-Routes for user(account management),auth(authentication) and auctions(serving http requests from the front end UI)
+Routes for user(account management),auth(authentication) and auctions(serving http requests from the front end UI).
+Authentication is done with jsonwebtoken package.
+Since this application requires no sensitive information, there is no implementation of revoking tokens.
+Once user has been logged in, issued token can be used to access resources that require authentication for **24 hours**.

 #### UI "front-end":
 Create-react-app application with react-router v4, redux, react-redux and redux-thunk.